-This brief tutorial shows students and new users how to restore Windows Classic Start Menu in Windows 11.
+This article explains how to restore the Windows Classic Start Menu in Windows 11.

-Windows 11 has a new start menu with live tiles containing shortcuts to apps, settings, and files.
-The new start menu looks refreshing and modern.
-However, not everyone will say the same thing.
+Windows 11 features a new Start menu with live tiles that provide shortcuts to apps, settings, and files.
+This updated Start menu presents a refreshing and modern look.
+However, not everyone shares this positive view.

-If you want to go back to Windows classic menu similar to Windows 10, the steps below will show you how to get that back in Windows 11.
+If you wish to revert to the Windows classic menu, similar to Windows 10, follow the steps below to restore it in Windows 11.

-Windows 11 is a major release of the Windows NT operating system developed by Microsoft.
-Windows 11 is the successor to Windows 10 and it’s expected to be released later this year.
+Windows 11 is a significant release of the Windows NT operating system developed by Microsoft.
+It serves as the successor to Windows 10 and is expected to be released later this year.

-To get started with restoring Windows classic menu in Windows 11, follow the steps below:
+To begin restoring the classic Windows menu in Windows 11, follow the steps below:

 First, search for regedit from the search box.
 Select Registry Editor from the search results as shown below.